 Let’s jump in!

-First off, some warning shots across the bow for anyone who thinks they can squeeze one of these in without too much suffering – the 4x4x48 challenge will test your limits, whether physically, mentally, or both.
+First off, some warning shots across the bow for anyone who thinks they can squeeze one of these in without too much suffering – the 4x4x48 challenge will test the limits, of your physical or mental strength, or both.

 Before we get into our tips for running a 4x4x48 challenge, here are my main thoughts:

 - the mental fatigue is what’s going to really get to you and potentially mess you up.
-For that, having systems and a good support crew in place is essential (we’ll get into that shortly).
+For that, having systems and a good support crew in place to draw mental support from in the middle of the night is essential (we’ll get into that shortly).

 - Going slow is actually a good strategy – I explain why below.
 And there is nothing wrong with walking – in fact, accepting early on that walking is inevitable will make you prepared for when you need to walk, instead of trying to keep running.